 ★ Full Fathom Five by Max Gladstone

 This one's got a trans woman co-protagonist, and it's probably one of the best examples I've found of a trans character written by a cis author.
-Her transness isn't part of the story (which is about an island's dying artificial gods), but it is a vibrant part of her character, without being all that she is.
+Her transness isn't part of the story (which is about a colonized island's dying artificial gods), but it is a vibrant part of her character, without being all that she is.
 There were a few (non-queer-related) things about the book that didn't sit well with me, but overall, I definitely enjoyed it.
 It's one of a set of stand-alone novels that all take place in the same world (the Craft Sequence), and it works well with the others or on its own.
 The same character is also a co-protagonist in The Ruin of Angels, but in that one, the fact that she's trans is more "blink and you'll miss it;" that one also definitely benefits from reading some of the other Craft books first.

 Broken Stone by Jameson Rivera (trans author!)